JovanObr/RIS_Todo/README.md

 - ✅ Create/manage subtasks for own todos
 - ✅ View progress bars and statistics
 - ✅ Access from any device
-- ✅ Search and filter (when implemented)
+- ✅ Search and filter
+- ✅ File Attachment Access
 - ❌ Cannot view other users' todos
 - ❌ Cannot access admin features